 The surgeon will insert small instruments through the laparoscope to operate, including cutting, cauterizing, or stapling tissue.
 Once the procedure is complete, the instruments are removed and the incisions are closed with sutures or surgical glue.

-- Better Visualization: The laparoscope provides a magnified view of the surgical site, which can help the surgeon perform more precise and accurate surgery.
+• Improved Accuracy: The high-resolution camera provides a clear and magnified view of the surgical area, allowing for more precise and accurate operations.

 Overall, laparoscopic surgery offers many benefits over traditional open surgery, but it is important to weigh the risks and benefits carefully with the laparoscopic surgeon in Chennai before deciding on the best approach for your specific medical condition.